-erious cardiorespiratory adverse events have occurred after administration of midazolam.
-These have included respiratory depression, airway obstruction, oxygen desaturation, apnea, respiratory arrest and/or cardiac arrest, sometimes resulting in death or permanent neurologic injury.
+Serious cardiorespiratory adverse events have occurred after administration of midazolam. respiratory arrest and/or cardiac arrest, sometimes resulting in death or permanent neurologic injury.
 There have also been rare reports of hypotensive episodes requiring treatment during or after diagnostic or surgical manipulations particularly in adult or pediatric patients with hemodynamic instability.
 Hypotension occurred more frequently in the sedation studies in patients premedicated with a narcotic.